andreasabel/inCode/entry/tries-with-recursion-schemes.md

 `Trie k v` isn't anywhere in the type signature.
 This means that, to, the external user, `Trie`'s role is completely "internal".

-In other words, `Trie` itself "doesn't matter" at all.
+In other words, `Trie` itself doesn't seem to matter at all.
 We really want a `Map [k] v -> Graph (Maybe v) k`, and we're just using `Trie` as an *intermediate data structure*.
 We are exploiting its structure to do write our full function, and we don't care about it outside of that.
 We build it up with